maxcz6/clinica_dental/wp-content/plugins/astra-sites/readme.txt

 6. Use the power of AI with a single click to write copy, proofread, translate content into different languages.
 Adjust content length and tone seamlessly for maximum appeal.

 == Changelog ==
+v4.4.44 - 08-December2025
+- New:
+    - AI Builder: Added switch team and disconnect AI links in the Zip Plan info modal.
+- Improvement:
+    - Enabled distribution of Spectra v3 templates for fresh installations.
+    - Enhanced the SureCart product creation flow to use template products when available, providing a smoother setup experience.
+    - Importer: Skip irrelevant site-specific meta keys during import.
+    - Importer: Added WPForms plugin compatibility for Elementor templates.
+- Fix:
+    - AI Builder: Resolved an issue where the search box stopped working after clearing the keyword and searching again.
+    - Resolved CORS error showing on template preview on the onboarding.
+    - Resolved console error related to Button 'after' prop usage in ImportLoader.

 v4.4.43 - 27-November-2025
 - New:
     - Added support for Astra Sites Exporter plugin.